dask-contrib/dask-sql/docs/source/best_practices.rst

     GROUP BY yr, city
     ORDER BY yr ASC

-Dask-SQL won't perform a broadcast join and will instead perform a traditional join with a corresponding slow computate time.
+Dask-SQL won't perform a broadcast join and will instead perform a traditional join with a corresponding slow compute time.
 However, if you were to repartition the smaller table to a single partition and rerun the operation

 .. code-block:: python